0xCyberLiTech/Nagios/Exemple-templates.cfg.md

 # CONTACT TEMPLATES
 # --------------------------------------------------------------------------
 # Generic contact definition template
-# This is NOT a real contact, just a template!
+# This is NOT a real contact, just a templates
 define contact {

     name                            generic-contact